 US Dominates Loss Costs

-The US endured several large-scale and impactful events in 2022, led by Hurricane Ian.
+The US endured several large-scale and impactful events, led by Hurricane Ian.
 The storm was poised to result in at least $55bn loss for public and private insurance entities, and an overall economic loss of $112bn in the US alone.
 This marked one of the costliest natural disaster events ever recorded globally.

 The country also endured a prolific drought that was expected to result in $9bn in indemnity payouts via the United States Department of Agriculture (USDA) Risk Management Agency (RMA) crop insurance program.